Millions are under a flood risk as a storm strengthens in the Gulf of Mexico

 Governors to residents: Prepare and stock up

-As the tropical system strengthens, regional leaders urged people in the area not to get caught off guard.
+As the tropical system strengthens, regional leaders are urging people in the area not to get caught off guard.

 "Begin preparing your property, your supplies, your lines of communication to your family members," Texas Gov. Greg Abbott said.
 "Begin preparing to know exactly where you need to go if you need to evacuate."